alex-popov-stenn/.NET-Performance-Benchmarks/README.md

 # .NET Performance Benchmarks
-This repository contains benchmarks for various situations
+This repository contains benchmarks for various situations we usually meet when developing libraries or business features

 # List capacity